key-lime-box/dynamic-table/README.md

-# Dynamic Grid - jQuery Plug-in
+# Dynamic Table - jQuery Plug-in

 ## Introduction

-The *Dynamic Grid* is a grid that displays data in a similar way to a spreadsheet but allows the data to be loaded from you backend and control over what can be edited and how it is being saved.
+The *Dynamic Table* is a table that displays data in a similar way to a spreadsheet but allows the data to be loaded from you backend and control over what can be edited and how it is being saved.